davetayls/front-end-standards/index.md

 #### Lists
 *	Items in list form should always be housed in a UL, OL, or DL, never a set of DIVs or Ps.
 *	`<ul>` and `<ol>` type lists MUST have at least one `<li>` item.
-*	All lists SHOULD be preceded by a header - `<h*>description</h*>` - that describes the content of the list as suggested in WCAG 2.0.
+*	{#lists-header}All lists SHOULD be preceded by a header - `<h*>description</h*>` - that describes the content of the list as suggested in WCAG 2.0.
 This helps users with assistive technologies to understand the semantics of the list.

 	*	[http://www.w3.org/TR/2008/WD-WCAG20-TECHS-20080430/H42.html#H42-ex1](http://www.w3.org/TR/2008/WD-WCAG20-TECHS-20080430/H42.html#H42-ex1)
 	*	[http://www.w3.org/TR/2008/WD-WCAG20-TECHS-20080430/H69.html#H69-ex2](http://www.w3.org/TR/2008/WD-WCAG20-TECHS-20080430/H69.html#H69-ex2)